-- a) The first two (2) items are the Auxiliary Contact located on the blower (squirrel cage fan) motor and the Basket (tumbler) Motor Overload.
-If either of these devices trip, it will open up the safety circuit thereby preventing the dryer from operating. - b) Front doors closed circuit branch...
+- a) The first two (2) items are the auxiliary contact located on the blower (squirrel cage fan) motor and the basket (tumbler) motor overload.
+If either of these devices trip, it will open up the safety circuit thereby preventing the dryer from operating. - b) Front doors closed (FDRC) circuit branch...

 There are two (2) magnetic proximity switches mounted in the door closed position and a magnet mounted on top of the doors.
 When this magnet aligns with the proximity switch, the contacts in the proximity switch close.
-When both doors are closed, the FDRC (front doors closed) light emitting diode (L.E.D.) is on.
+When both doors are closed, the front doors closed (FDRC) light emitting diode (L.E.D.) is on.

-- c) Dryer level switches circuit branch... - (1) On 1-Way Tilt models, this switch is in series with the dry enable. - (2) On 2-Way Tilt models...one (1) pole of each of the two (2) level switches (LS1-A and LS2-A) are in series with the dryer level relay and the other pole is in series with the opposite piston.
+- c) Dryer level switches circuit branch... - (1) On 1-way tilt models, this switch is in series with the dry enable. - (2) On 2-way tilt models...one (1) pole of each of the two (2) level switches (LS1-A and LS2-A) is in series with the dryer level relay and the other pole is in series with the opposite piston.
 IF THE OPPOSITE SIDE IS NOT LEVEL, THE DRYER WILL NOT TILT. - d) Lint drawer closed circuit branch...